Mary Adshead: Biography

 Adshead's first solo exhibition was held in 1930 at the Goupil Gallery and included the painting The Morning after the Flood which is now in the Tate collection.
 Working with her husband she illustrated two children's books.
 In 1930 she was elected a member of the New English Art Club.

 In April 1941, Adshead submitted a small number of paintings to the War Artists' Advisory Committee, of which the Committee purchased one.
 During the war, she also created murals for a public canteen in Birmingham and for a service men's club.
 She designed the Universal Postal Union pictorial issue of stamps for the GPO in 1949, followed by designs for 1951 Festival of Britain stamps, and she designed the frame around the portrait of Queen Elizabeth II on the 8d, 9d, 10d and 11d Wilding series definitive stamps.
 In 1950 she decorated the fourth-floor restaurant of Selfridge's with jungle scenes.
 Other commissions included poster designs for London Transport, in both 1927 and 1937, and several murals, now lost, for Bank Underground Station as well as painting sets for the film Cleopatra.
 Despite her busy work schedule, she also found time to organise the Society of Mural Painters.

 In 1929 Adshead married Stephen Bone, the son of the artist Sir Muirhead Bone.
 The marriage produced two sons and a daughter.
 After her husband's death in 1958, Adshead travelled widely in both Europe and the United States.

 In 1966 she produced the volume Travelling with a Sketchbook: A guide to carry on a first sketching holiday.

 She studied techniques of mosaic decoration in Ravenna and Sicily and had a number of exhibitions of her work both as a solo artist and alongside the works left by Stephen Bone.
 In 1982 she completed a mosaic mural for Beatson Walk underpass in Rotherhithe which depicted the Fighting Temeraire; a project which required long hours of work inside a cold tunnel during winter.
-Despite some lameness, blamed on long periods painting off ladders, Adshead remained an active working artist until the end of her life.
+Despite some lameness, she blamed on long periods painting off ladders, Adshead remained an active working artist until the end of her life.

-Adshead died on 3 September 1995 at the age of 91.
+Adshead died on 3 September 1995 in London,at the age of 91.